hmilkovi/ha-redis/README.md

 This approach is fine as long as we can take possibility of some data loss due to asyc replication master->slave

 How it works:
-- If master fails sentinel prometes slave to master
+- If master fails sentinel promotes slave to master
 - If Slave fails that has no impact
 - If Slave gets promoted HAproxy check makes sure Redis client traffic goes always to node with master role